 Overwhelmed with the number of plant names and descriptions to remember, students ask me; ‘How do I remember all these names?’
 There’s no quick fix but you could try:

-Post it notes in your kitchen, repetitively writing the name, or really delving into a plant and creating a detailed profile using a template.
+Post-it notes in your kitchen, repetitively writing the name, or really delving into a plant and creating a detailed profile using a template.
 Repetition and then testing yourself as well as completing old exam questions will really help.

 Generally, when you are memorising selected plants, choose ones that give you some extra clues.
 For example: An example of an evergreen lime hating shrub could be Camellia japonica 'Mars' which has red flowers (like Mars) and is up to 4m tall.
 The common Camellia japonica has pink or white flowers and is very tall, up to 12m in height which is too big for many gardens.
-Although you have to remember an extra cultivar name, it does give you the colour of the flower.
+Although you have to remember an extra cultivar name, the longer botanical name does give you the colour of the flower.